Find protected areas of countryside

 Contact your local council to find out what restrictions apply to your business or home.

-You might need to do certain things if you're opening a new business or building a home that may affect a protected area, such as:
+If you're opening a new business or building a home that may affect a protected area, you may need to:

 Newly designated areas